lammps/lammps/doc/src/Howto_triclinic.rst

 command), then the box is "flipped" to an equivalent shape with a tilt factor within the bounds, so the run can continue.
 See the :doc:`fix deform <fix_deform>` doc page for further details.

-One exception to this rule is if the 1st dimension in the tilt factor (x for xy) is non-periodic.
+One exception to this rule is if the first dimension in the tilt factor (x for xy) is non-periodic.
 In that case, the limits on the tilt factor are not enforced, since flipping the box in that dimension does not change the atom positions due to non-periodicity.
 In this